Why Foods High in Sulfur Can Be Unhealthy

 Foods high in sulfur, in the carbohydrate category, include quinoa, whey, buckwheat, and yeast extract.
 Most difficult for some people is cutting out items that are traditionally used for quick bursts of energy, like coffee, chocolate, tea and even carob.
 All are foods high in sulfur.
 Most fruits, are low in sulfur.

 The list of natural supplements to avoid during the ten day exclusion period includes alpha lipoic acid, glutathione, MSM, DMSO, N-Acetyl Cysteine, L-methionine, L-cysteine, L-taurine, glucosamine, L-glycine, SAMe, methylcobalamine, methyl-folate, Betaine, HCL, choline and B-complex.
 Epsom salt baths should be avoided as well.

 Foods to Include

 The list of proteins containing low sulfur includes most types of meats.
-Beef, duck, fish, chicken, shellfish, eel, pork, goose, game hen, rabbit, lamb, and turkey are all low in sulfur.
+Beef, duck, fish, chicken, eel, pork, goose, game hen, rabbit, lamb, and turkey are all low in sulfur.
+Marrow is also low in sulfur.
 Seeds, including sunflower, linseeds, pumpkin seeds and flax are also sources of protein low in sulfur.
 However, protein should be limited to less than 50 grams per day.